jilliangmeehan/looore/content/Characters/Childe/Childe Harold.md

 >
 > Till on some jocund morn—lo, land! and all is well.

-it's really not very similar at all, but this passage reminds me so much of the polar star weapon description for some reason:
+It's not really very similar at all, but this passage reminds me so much of the Polar Star weapon description for some reason:

 > Oft have we walked in the moonless night.
 >